CryPTSys/PharmaPy/README.md

 <br clear="left"/>

 ## Getting started
-To install PharmaPy, download and unzip the code from the release section, and then follow the instructions on the `install_instructions.txt` file.
+To install PharmaPy, download and unzip the code from the release section in the develop branch, and then follow the instructions on the `install_instructions.txt` file.

 Read our [link to documentation page] for more information on how to install and how to use PharmaPy.